 - If you identify as a Person of Color, Native American, or First Nations, you may indicate that if you wish (it’s not a requirement).

-Deadline: 11:59PM Pacific March 29th.
-We will notify all applicants of their standing at the latest a week before class begins.
+Deadline: 11:59PM Pacific April 2nd.
+We will notify all applicants of their standing by April 4th.
 If you have any questions, please use our contact form to ask!

 If the class sells out completely there will be a waiting list.
 Add yourself to it as there are often students who have to drop.